Although it is rarely talked about, erectile dysfunction effects many men in the UK, most of whom suffer in silence.

 A healthy lifestyle is key for long-term sexual health.
 Making changes to your lifestyle can reverse some ED issues.
 Such changes include:

-As mentioned above, medicine you are currently taking could be the underlying cause of your erectile dysfunction.
+As mentioned above, a medicine that you are currently taking could be the underlying cause of your erectile dysfunction.
 You will need to work with your GP in regard to changing your dosage to improve your ED issues.

-ED is more common among older men.
+ED is more common among older men, particularly in men over the age of 40.
 However, it is not a natural part of the ageing process.
 Instead, it is commonly caused by medical conditions that are more common in older men.

 Three out of every four men dealing with ED have an underlying physical problem.
 The rest are dealing with psychological issues, though both may be present in some cases.

-Infertility is a separate issue from impotency.
+Infertility is a separate issue from erectile dysfunction.
 A man can perform sexually with no problems, yet not have the ability to father a child.
 Or a man cannot get or keep an erection, yet have plenty of healthy sperm ready to father a child.

 Uncontrolled diabetes can cause damage to the small blood vessels that feed blood to the penis.
 It can also damage the nerves helping to control blood flow.
 This type of damage can easily lead to the symptoms of erectile dysfunction.